 Servicemembers Opportunity Colleges Degree Network System

 The SOC program is intended to meet the needs of servicemembers and their families who would like to attend college but find it difficult due to the highly mobile nature of military service.
-Begun in 1972, the program works closely with multiple higher education associations, the Department of Defense (DOD) and active and reserve components of each branch of service to develop and enhance access to higher education.
+Founded in 1972, the program works closely with multiple higher education associations, the DOD, and active and reserve components of each branch of service to develop and enhance access to higher education.

-Formerly, the SOC system was divided into separate programs for each division of the military, as of January 1st, 2015, the DOD consolidated the various SOC branches into a single Degree Network System.
-The main purpose of the system is to ensure any course taken through SOC is fully transferrable, sparing students and their family members the hardship of lost credits due to frequent transfers.
+The SOC system was divided into separate programs for each division of the military, as of January 1st, 2015, the DOD consolidated the various SOC branches into a single degree network system.
+The main purpose of the system is to ensure that any course taken through SOC is fully transferrable, sparing students and their family members the hardship of lost credits due to frequent transfers.
 The consortium works closely with more than 1,700 schools, serving hundreds of thousands of military students.

 American Council on Education